-Cloud-specific versions of Charon-SSP provided in supported cloud marketplaces provide a Charon-SSP AL image that can be used to easily launch a Charon-SSP host as a cloud instance containing all the necessary software.
+Cloud-specific versions of Charon-SSP (at time of writing for AWS, OCI) provide a Charon-SSP AL image that can be used to easily launch a Charon-SSP host as a cloud instance containing all the necessary software.
 Licensing is set up automatically at launch, and usage is billed through the cloud service provider.
 The Charon-SSP host must have access to the Internet for licensing to work.